 Have oily skin and need extra hydration in the winter?
 Opt for a lightweight moisturizer during the day and thick cream at night.

 Unlike lightweight moisturizers, moisturizing creams contain half oil and half water.
 Also, the texture is denser and richer.
+Our Hydrating Body Milk is a great example.

 Did you know your skin loses moisture during the night hours?
 Thus, cream moisturizers are best to apply at night.
 Their rich ingredients help to nourish skin and prevent moisture loss.